ChQf/ChQf.github.io/_pages/about.md

 ---

 ## News
 * Mar.
-2025, Submission: a paper (corresponding author) was submitted to *Expert Systems with Applications*.
-* Mar.
 2025, Submission: a paper (first-author) was submitted to *IEEE Transactions on Smart Grid*.
 * Feb.
 2025, Submission: a paper (corresponding author) was submitted to *Expert Systems with Applications*.
 * Nov.
 2024, Acceptance: a paper (first-author) was accepted by *IEEE Transactions on Power Systems*.